 I made the call to reduce visual flexibility in favor of enforceable tokens — a decision that initially met resistance from designers but ultimately enabled reliable handoff and scale.

-From Tokens to Interfaces
+From tokens to interfaces

 Built semantic color and interaction tokens powering 100+ reusable components.